open-telemetry/oteps/text/0155-external-modules.md

 The exact list should be developed separately but at least component's author should declare that

-* It uses permissive OSS license
+* It uses permissive OSS license approved by CNCF
 * It does not have any known security vulnerabilities
 * It produces telemetry which adheres to OpenTelemetry semantic conventions
 * If Otel/SIG provides a testing harness to verify produced telemetry, that test was used and passed